October days are short but magical with dramatic changes in the garden every day. It’s harvest time.

 In the greenhouse:

 - Sow the seeds of hardy annuals such as Sweet Peas for early flowering next year.
-Save half the seeds for sowing in spring.
+For the longest flowering period save half the seeds for sowing in spring.

 - Pot up some herbs such as Parsley for use in your kitchen over winter.